MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/08-perform-data-analysis-in-power-bi-desktop.md

     1. *The scatter chart allows understanding the measure values simultaneously: in this case, order quantity, sales revenue, and profit margin.*
     1. *Each bubble represents a reseller business type.
 Changes in the bubble size reflect increased or decreased order quantities.
 While horizontal movements represent increases/decreases in sales revenue, and vertical movements represent increases/decreases in profitability.*

-1. When the animation stops, click one of the bubbles to reveal its tracking over time.
+1. When the animation stops, select one of the bubbles to reveal its tracking over time.

 1. Hover the cursor over any bubble to reveal a tooltip describing the measure values for the reseller type at that point in time.